bvkrauth/rcr/README.md

 Additional files have been made available for use in compiling on Linux systems using the open-source compiler `gfortran` and open-source version of the LAPACK and BLAS libraries.

-### OpenBLAS library
+## BLAS & LAPACK libraries (OpenBLAS)

-To install the OpenBLAS libary, do the following:
+To install the open-source BLAS and LAPACK libraries, do the following:

-1. Clone the library's repository from GitHub (from your home directory): `git clone https://github.com/xianyi/OpenBLAS.git`
+1. Clone the OpenBLAS GitHub repository: `git clone https://github.com/xianyi/OpenBLAS`

-2. Type `make FC=gfortran CC=gcc USE_OPENMP=1 OpenBLAS/make.inc`
+2. Type `make FC=gfortran CC=gcc USE_OPENMP=1` in the directory where you cloned the repository

-3. The change to the `OpenBLAS` directory and type `make FC=gfortran CC=gcc USE_OPENMP=1 PREFIX=~/lib/OpenBLAS/ install`
+3. Then change to the OpenBLAS directory and type `make FC=gfortran CC=gcc USE_OPENMP=1 PREFIX=/path/where/you/installed/it/ install`

-(Note that you can specify any path to where the library will be installed.)

-### LAPACK library
+## BLAS & LAPACK libraries (Netlib)

-To install the LAPACK library, do the following:
+To install the open-source BLAS and LAPACK libraries, do the following:

 1. Type (from your home directory): `wget http://www.netlib.org/lapack/lapack.tgz`